opendsb/core/README.md

 ### Running opendsb using Heroku to provide Continuos Delivery

+We will use [Spark Template Engine](https://github.com/perwendel/spark) in our examples.

 This Workflow is very productive.

 https://github.com/heroku/heroku-cli is client written in Golang